coredns/coredns/SECURITY-RELEASE-PROCESS.md

 **Disclosure of Forthcoming Fix to Users** (Completed within 1-7 days of Disclosure)

-- CoreDNS Security Team will create a github issue in CoreDNS project to inform users that a security vulnerability has been disclosed and that a fix will be made available, with an estimation of the Release Date.
+- The Fix Lead will create a github issue in CoreDNS project to inform users that a security vulnerability has been disclosed and that a fix will be made available, with an estimation of the Release Date.
 It will include any mitigating steps users can take until a fix is available.

+The communication to users should be actionable.
+They should know when to block time to apply patches, understand exact mitigation steps, etc.

-**Optional Fix Disclosure to Private Integrators List** (Completed within 1-14 days of Disclosure):
+**Optional Fix Disclosure to Private Distributors List** (Completed within 1-14 days of Disclosure):

-- CoreDNS Security Team will make a determination if an issue is critical enough to require early disclosure to integrators.
+- The Fix Lead will make a determination with the help of the Fix Team if an issue is critical enough to require early disclosure to distributors.
-Generally this Private Integrator Disclosure process should be reserved for remotely exploitable or privilege escalation issues.
+Generally this Private Distributor Disclosure process should be reserved for remotely exploitable or privilege escalation issues.
 Otherwise, this process can be skipped.
-- The CoreDNS Security Team will email the patches to coredns-integrators-announce@coredns.io so integrators can prepare their own release to be available to users on the day of the issue's announcement.
+- The Fix Lead will email the patches to distributors-announce@coredns.io so distributors can prepare their own release to be available to users on the day of the issue's announcement.
-Integrators should read about the [Private Integrator List](#private-integrator-list) to find out the requirements for being added to this list.
+Distributors should read about the [Private Distributor List](#private-distributor-list) to find out the requirements for being added to this list.
-- **What if an integrator breaks embargo?** The CoreDNS Security Team will assess the damage and may make the call to release earlier or continue with the plan.
+- **What if an distributor breaks embargo?** The PST will assess the damage and may make the call to release earlier or continue with the plan.
 When in doubt push forward and go public ASAP.

 **Fix Release Day** (Completed within 1-21 days of Disclosure)

-- CoreDNS Security Team will selectively choose all needed commits from the Master branch in order to create a new release on top of the current last version released.
+- the Fix Team will selectively choose all needed commits from the Master branch in order to create a new release on top of the current last version released.
 - Release process will be as usual.
-- CoreDNS Security Team will inform users of the release by usual means, adding information on what security issues are fixed, or relevant work-arounds..

-If the CVSS score is under 4.0 (a low severity score), CoreDNS Security Team can decide to slow the release process down in the face of holidays, developer bandwidth, etc.
+- The Fix Lead will request a CVE from [DWF](https://github.com/distributedweaknessfiling/DWF-Documentation) and include the CVSS and release details.
+- The Fix Lead will inform all users, devs and integrators, now that everything is public, announcing the new releases, the CVE number, and the relevant merged PRs to get wide distribution and user action.
+As much as possible this email should be actionable and include links on how to apply the fix to user's environments; this can include links to external distributor documentation.

-## Private Integrator List
+## Private Distributor List

-This list is intended to be used primarily to provide actionable information to multiple integrator projects at once.
+This list is intended to be used primarily to provide actionable information to multiple distributor projects at once.
 This list is not intended for individuals to find out about security issues.

 ### Embargo Policy

-The information members receive on coredns-integrators-announce@coredns.io must not be made public, shared, nor even hinted at anywhere beyond the need-to-know within your specific team except with the list's explicit approval.
+The information members receive on distributors-announce@coredns.io must not be made public, shared, nor even hinted at anywhere beyond the need-to-know within your specific team except with the list's explicit approval.
 This holds true until the public disclosure date/time that was agreed upon by the list.